Frequently Asked Questions

 Who receives audit reports?

-When complete, audit reports are usually sent to The Board of Supervisors, the County Manager, the Citizen’s Audit Advisory Committee, the audited agency, and other interested parties.
-Reports are also available to the public and are displayed on our web site.
+When complete, audit reports are usually sent to The Board of Supervisors, the County Manager, the Citizen’s Audit Advisory Committee, the audited area, and other interested parties.
+Reports are also available to the public on Internal Audit's web site.

 To whom does the County Auditor report?

 The Director of Internal Audit (County Auditor) reports directly to the County Board of Supervisors, with an advisory reporting relationship to the Board-Appointed, Citizen’s Audit Advisory Committee.